ondrejbiza/bandits/README.md

 # Bandits

-Experiments with a few bandit algorithms from the 2nd chapter of Sutton and Barton's Reinforcement Learning: An Introduction.
+Experiments with bandit algorithms from the 2nd chapter of Sutton and Barto's Reinforcement Learning: An Introduction.

 ## Results

-Each plot has a corresponding command that you can call to replicate it yourself.
+You can generate each plot with the command written under it.

 ### Stationary Environment

+The experimental setup follows the one described in the book:

 The values for each action are drawn from a normal distribution with zero mean and unit variance and do not change during the experiment.
-The bandits take 1000 steps in the environment choosing from 10 actions during each step.
+The bandits take 1000 steps in the environment choosing from 10 actions at each step.
+Furthermore, the bandits observe rewards with noise drawn from normal distribution with zero mean and unit variance added to the action values.
 The experiments are repeated 2000 times.

+I plot the average reward and the percentage of times the bandit chose the optimal actions.

 #### Comparison from the book

 I replicated Figure 2.1 from the book to check my implementation. ε-greedy bandit outperforms a greedy bandit in this simple testbed.

 ![plot_from_book_1](images/book_1_rewards.svg)
 ![plot_from_book_2](images/book_1_actions.svg)